-Statewide rehabilitation services include: Work Incentive Benefits Analysis, Internship/Temporary Work, Systematic Instruction, Job Preparation, Development and Placement, Supported Employment, Vocational Evaluation, IPS Supported Employment, and Customized Employment.
+Statewide rehabilitation services include: Customized Employment, Internship/Temporary Work (I/TW), Individualized Placement and Support (IPS), Job and Task Analysis and Systematic Instruction, Job Preparation, Development, Placement, and Retention, Job Shadow, Student Work Based Learning Services, Supported Employment, Vocational Evaluation, and Work Incentive Benefits Services.
 The Service Provider may only provide the rehabilitation services identified in the Agreement to DVR consumers.
 Additionally, the Service Provider may only provide these services within the counties identified in the Agreement.

-All Statewide services must be provided according to the DVR Technical Specifications, available at: https://dwd.wisconsin.gov/dvr/service-providers/tech-specs/.
-The Service Provider is responsible for providing services in accordance with the most current DVR Technical Specifications.
+All Statewide services must be provided according to the DVR Technical Specifications, (see DVR Technical Specifications & Sample Reports).
+The Service Provider is responsible for training all personnel on the DVR Technical Specifications and providing services in accordance with the most current DVR Technical Specifications.
 DVR will notify the Service Provider via email if it makes updates to the DVR Technical Specifications during the term of the Agreement.

 DVR staff will work with individual DVR consumers to select the services and service provider that best meets the needs of the DVR consumer.
 After making these selections, DVR staff will refer the DVR consumer to the selected service provider and issue a purchase order to the selected service provider in the DVR Service Provider Portal System.
+Service providers are required to contact the consumer for whom services have been authorized within five (5) days of the receipt of the purchase order.
 The Service Provider shall not provide any services to a DVR consumer under this Agreement prior to receiving a purchase order for the requested services.
 DVR is not required to pay the Service Provider for any services it provides to DVR consumers prior DVR issuing a purchase order for such services.

-Services provided under this Agreement, must be consistent with the consumer's interests and employment goals.
+Services provided under this Agreement must be consistent with the consumer's interests, employment goals, conditions of employment (i.e., consumer's days and hours of work, job description and duties, work location and environment), service needs identified through the DVR referral information and purchase order(s).
 Additionally, employment, whether through an Internship/Temporary Work and/or permanent employment, must be in an integrated community work site with wages that are commensurate with those paid to others performing the same or similar work.